Shock Waves

 What was there to lose?

-The progress that unfolded under the care of the osteopath
+The progress that unfolded under the care of the Osteopath

-from April 30 – December 13, 1982 was remarkable.
+from April 30 – December 13, 1982 was remarkable and most unexpected.

-Central Nervous System shock is not surprising.
+Central Nervous System shock

 The interrelationship between structure and function is paramount in a cranial osteopathic treatment.